-For decades, the debate has raged over the notion addictions are diseases.
-Historically, experts would typically classify most addictions as a type of mental or psychological disorder, many time a behavioral disorder.
+For decades, the debate has raged over the question of whether or not addictions are diseases.
+Historically, experts would typically classify most addictions as a type of mental or psychological disorder, many times a behavioral disorder.
 The problem with this position is it fails to consider several factors found in what many experts agree are actual diseases.
 Therefore, answering the question is addiction a disease is a complicated endeavor.
 So, let’s investigate.

 Is Addiction a Disease?

 To correctly answer this question, it’s vital first to understand that most medical governing bodies now classify addictions as diseases.
 That includes the two most prominent organizations, the American Medical Association and the American Society of Addiction Medicine.
 Classification matters because of the impact it has on insurance and the ways treatment professionals can deliver treatment.